davidchuyaya/davidchuyaya.github.io/README.md

 [```Google Scholar```](https://scholar.google.com/citations?user=7USKEJwAAAAJ&hl=en) [```Github```](https://github.com/davidchuyaya) [```CV```](https://docs.google.com/viewer?url=https://docs.google.com/document/d/1oZ8qqCvXfJUhQ5LPVVmh1qrv9hrbS2k187Py75Q-zuA/export?format=pdf)
 [```Email```](mailto:thedavidchu@berkeley.edu) [```YouTube```](https://www.youtube.com/channel/UCTN5jkopaVtABbd5nTuBFvA) [```Twitter```](https://twitter.com/davidchuyaya)

-I'm currently pursuing a PhD in **distributed systems** and am co-advised by [Joe Hellerstein](https://dsf.berkeley.edu/jmh/index.html) and [Natacha Crooks](https://nacrooks.github.io/) in the [Sky Computing Lab](https://sky.cs.berkeley.edu/projects/).
+I'm currently pursuing a PhD in **distributed systems**, co-advised by [Joe Hellerstein](https://dsf.berkeley.edu/jmh/index.html) and [Natacha Crooks](https://nacrooks.github.io/) in the [Sky Computing Lab](https://sky.cs.berkeley.edu/projects/).
 I'm excited about automating what we find hardest about distributed systems: creating new protocols.
 Instead of creating individual bespoke protocols from scratch, I believe we should:
 1. **Automatically optimize distributed protocols.** Traditionally, depending on the performance requirements, entirely new protocols would be created from scratch, requiring expertise and often resulting in correctness errors.
 We should instead take existing, well-studied protocols, like Paxos, and optimize them automatically using a set of small, provably-correct rewrites.
-This is my goal regarding [Hydro](https://hydro.run/).
+This is my goal with [Hydro](https://hydro.run/).
 2. **Automatically provide programs with resistance to rollback attacks**, a form of attack that programs running on TEEs (Trusted Execution Environments, like Intel SGX) are vulnerable to.
 Traditionally, new implementations of databases and replication protocols would be created from scratch to address rollback attacks.
 We should instead provide a simple lift-and-shift experience to developers moving their applications to TEEs.
-This is my goal regarding [Rollbaccine](https://github.com/davidchuyaya/rollbaccine).
+This is my goal with [Rollbaccine](https://github.com/davidchuyaya/rollbaccine).

 In my spare time, I love playing badminton, teaching, and listening to classical music.
 [Here's a video](https://youtu.be/kvjLjtEr0AQ) of my senior recital at Cornell, where I performed Brahms Ballades Op.
 10, Thomas Ades' Darknesse Visible, and Beethoven's Appassionata Op.
 57, one of my favorite sonatas.